A conversation with Equip's newest feature: Video Response

 Can you tell us about your current role?
 What do you do exactly?

 I empower recruiters to conduct interviews asynchronously.
-Recruiters can create a Video Interview on Equip by uploading questions in the form of text and videos.
-The recruiter sends the interview link to the candidate and the candidate can record their answers and complete the entire process remotely!
+Recruiters can create a Video Response on Equip by uploading questions in the form of text and videos.
+The recruiter sends the assessment link to the candidate and the candidate can record their answers and complete the entire process remotely!

 Read: Questions to ask in Video Interviews